Pendu/Python_rub/README.md

 # Python course
-Python course at Rub- Neuroinformatik
+These are the notes from the Python course which i took at my university Ruhr Universität Bochum- Germany.